lhfbest/Testing-Linear-Separability-between-Two-Sets-in-any-dimension/README.md

 # Determine-the-linear-separability-between-two-sets-in-any-dimension

+**It is based on paper: "Shuiming Zhong and Huan Lyu, 'A New Sufficient & Necessary Condition for Testing Linear Separability between Two Sets', TPAMI 2024."
+So, if used, remember to cite this reference.**

 **This code can be used to quickly determine the linear separability between two sets in any dimension.
 A GPU is required.**

 ![LS](https://github.com/lhfbest/Determine-the-linear-separability-between-two-sets-in-any-dimension/assets/47107649/94f2e066-707a-407a-b306-10617608b1ed)